OneBalance-io/onebalance-examples/eip-7702/README.md

 ## What is EIP-7702?

 EIP-7702 enables EOAs to gain smart account capabilities through delegation.
-Your wallet address stays the same while gaining features like gas abstraction and atomic cross-chain execution.
+Your wallet address stays the same while gaining features like gas abstraction and cross-chain execution.

 **Key Benefits:**

 - ✅ No address changes - use your existing EOA
-- ✅ Atomic execution - delegation + bridging + contract calls in one transaction
 - ✅ Gas abstraction - sponsored transactions

 ## Examples